jasongrimes/fretboardfoundation/_chapters/999-back/015-appendix-reading-staff.md

 The lines on the treble staff represent the notes `E-G-B-D-F`.
 A mnemonic to help remember them is "Every Good Boy Does Fine".

+Notice how the lines represent every other note
+(every "third" note),
+just like stacked thirds in triad chords.
+`E-G-B` is E minor,
+`G-B-D` is G major,
+`G-B-D-F` is G7,
+etc.

 {% include figure.html
     caption="Notes on staff lines."
     url="/assets/figures/staff-notation/staff-EGBDF.svg"